He may need surgery in the future but he is going to go through a couple

 I appreciate however that I am looking only at sagittal plane circumstances

-and that this is really a three dimensional problem with other aspects to be
+and that this is really a three dimensional problem with other aspects

 addressed.